msjimc/circularMT/Linux_with_Wine/README.md

 Basically, ```Wine``` sits in between a Windows application and the operating system and catches any messages they send each other and converts them from what they don't understand to something they do understand, a bit like how an translator allows a German speaker to have a conversation with a Spanish speaker.

 Since ```Wine``` can work on a range of operating systems, how it is installed depends on which flavour of Linux (or macOS) you are using.
 The ```Wine``` website as instructions for installing ```Wine``` on Ubuntu, Debian, Fedora, macOS, SUSE, Slackware and FreeBSD on their [downloads page](https://wiki.winehq.org/Download).
 However, unlike installing applications on Windows, the process can be a little demanding for some OS'es.
 Consequently, below are links to four short guides that show how I installed ```Wine``` on openSUSE, Ubuntu, Debian and Centos via different routes.
-These guides expect you to have a reasonable understanding of how to install applications on Linux or the whillingness to search online for the solution to any issues.
+These guides expect you to have a reasonable understanding of how to install applications on Linux or the willingness to search online for the solution to any issues.

 ***Note***: The operating systems used in this guide were installed two different types of virtual machines hosted by by Oracle's VirtualBox on a Windows 10 computer and on Microsoft's Hyper-V on a Windows 11 computer, however, this should not affect how they functioned.
 The installation was performed on a freshly installed OS.